Breakfast in France and the French Breakfast Menu. Le Petit Déjeuner.

 The French breakfast menu, with all the French you need to know.

-Ordering coffee for breakfast in France.
+Ordering coffee for breakfast in France

-Ordering tea for breakfast in France.
+Ordering Tea for Breakfast in France

-Tea – Thé.
-Black tea; the tea that is often referred to as English tea.
-Despite the name, the tea available in all French cafés will be similar to that in the USA, and that means not very strong.
-For diehard Brits and colonials, if you must have a specific tea every morning take some tea bags with you.
+Black Tea - Thé (pronounced tay), is the standard black tea, often referred to as "English tea."
+However, despite the name, the tea available in most French cafés is similar to that found in the US, meaning it is often not very strong.
+For diehard Brits and others who prefer a robust brew designed for tea with milk it is wise to bring your favorite tea bags with you.

-Lemon Tea - Thé au citron.
+Lemon Tea – Thé au Citron (Pronounced: tay-o-see-tron).

 A herbal tea prepared with fresh herbs

-Fruit and Herbal Teas – They are called infusions or tisanes.
+Fruit and Herbal Teas – These are called infusions or tisanes.
 Fruit and or herbal teas are not only a popular beverage but also an important part of France’s trusted homeopathic medicines.
 There will be a variety of fruit and herbal teas available in all cafés and restaurants

 Sugar and sweeteners